 Course Outcomes POs / PSOs Justification for mapping (Students will be able to) No. of key competencies PO 1 Understand the scope and need of Human resource management.
 2 CO 1 PO 4 Ability to understand the human resource management, human resource objectives and human resource activities.
-3 PO 2 2 CO 2 PO 4 Apply the concept of performance management skills, job description and specifications, job design, job redesign and job rotation.
+3 PO 2 Illustrate the circumstances job analysis and design, uses of job analysis and methods of data collection.
+2 CO 2 PO 4 Apply the concept of performance management skills, job description and specifications, job design, job redesign and job rotation.
 2 PO 7 Analyze the principles of job enlargement, job enrichment, strategic and human resource planning.
 3 PO 1 Understand and Compare about information of human resource planning process, human resource information systems and assessment of human resource requirements.
 2 PO 3 Understand the importance of medical evaluation, job offer, induction and placement.
 3

-PO 5 Remember the information of designing and conducting the effective interview, reference and background verification.
-3 CO 3 PO 1 Understand the concept of the recruitment process and methods of recruiting.
-2 PO 4 Remember the realistic job preview, challenges of recruiting, selection process and type of tests.
-3 CO 4 PO 1Analyze the concept of training process, training methods, and training methods.
-2 PO 4 Understand the need of training and the training management.
+Remember the information of designing and conducting the effective interview, reference and background verification.
+3 CO 3 Understand the concept of the recruitment process and methods of recruiting.
+2 Remember the realistic job preview, challenges of recruiting, selection process and type of tests.
+3 CO 4 Analyze the concept of training process, training methods, and training methods.
+2 P() 4 Understand the need of training and the training management.
 3 PO 5 Understand the features of the individual group.
-Organizational techniques, evaluation of training and development 3 CO 5 PO 1 Apply the levels of the appraisal process and methods of evolution.
-2 PO 2 Understand the concept of performance evaluation and the appraisal interview.
-2 PO 3 Apply the concept of the feedback interview and the role of appraisal in managing performance 3 PO 7 Remember the principles of reward systems.
-3 PO 2 Remember the performance related concepts like benchmarking, six sigma and competency mapping.
-2 PO 4 Understand the concept of career planning and development.
-2 CO (PO 7 Remember the concept of Quality of work life.
-2 CO 6 PO 3 Understand the causes of remedial measures, collective bargaining and the management of conflicts.
-2 PO 5 Remember the concept of the grievance procedure, guidelines for handling grievances.
+Organizational techniques, evaluation of training and development 3 CO 5 Apply the levels of the appraisal process and methods of evolution.
+2 Understand the concept of performance evaluation and the appraisal interview.
+2 Apply the concept of the feedback interview and the role of appraisal in managing performance 3 PO 7 Remember the principles of reward systems.
+3 Remember the performance related concepts like benchmarking, six sigma and competency mapping.
+2 Understand the concept of career planning and development.
+2 CO 6 PO 7 Remember the concept of Quality of work life.
+2 CO 6 Understand the causes of remedial measures, collective pargaining and the management of conflicts.
+2 Remember the concept of the grievance procedure, guidelines for handling grievances.
 3

-Program Outcomes (POs) / No. of Key Competencies Matched
+P Program O utcomes (POs) / No o. of Key (Competen cies Match ed

 Course Outcomes 1 2 3 4 5 6 7 8

 (COs) 2 3 3 3 5 3 4 2